qiyuliaogh/meat_tracibility/README.md

 The source code and additional documentation for this project will be uploaded shortly.
 Please check back for updates.

-## Citation

-If you use this work in your research, please cite our paper:

-[Citation information will be added upon publication]

 ## Contact

-For any questions or inquiries about this research, please contact [Your Name] at [Your Email].
+For any questions or inquiries about this research, please contact Qiyu Liao at qiyu.liao@csiro.au.